 Depending on your age and economic circumstances there are funding options available, such as learner support funds, bursaries and loans for learners aged 19+.
 To find out more, talk to one of our Student Services team on 020 3588 0520 or email email@example.com.

-UK/ EU students aged 16-18, subject to availability.
+Full bursaries may be available for 16-18 years based in London, subject to availability and eligibility.
 Contact our admissions team to find out more.

 UK/EU Students aged 19+ with the Advanced Learner Loan